Why the Distinction Matters: Understanding Neurodivergence and Trauma

 By Steven Garte-Wolf, LICSW

-If you've ever asked yourself “Am I neurodivergent, or is this just trauma?” you're not alone.
+If you've ever asked yourself, “Am I neurodivergent, or is this just trauma?” you're not alone.
+This question is common among clients, especially those in queer, trans, kink, or polyamorous communities.
+Here, self-awareness and identity exploration often run deep.

 Trauma and Neurodivergence: What’s the Difference?